Rabies in Children

 What are the symptoms of rabies?

-The time of exposure to the onset of illness can range anywhere from 5 days to more than a year, although the average incubation period is about 2 months.
+The time of exposure to the onset of illness can range anywhere from 5 days to more than a year.
+The average incubation period is about 2 months.
 The following are the most common symptoms of rabies:

 Rabies: Stage 1